 |11.||Samsung NX30||Y||stereo / mono||-||-||micro||2.0||Y||Y||-|

 |16.||Sony A6000||Y||stereo / mono||-||-||micro||2.0||Y||Y||-|

 It is notable that the NX500 has a hotshoe, while the HX99 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 The HX99 is a recent model that features in the current product line-up of Sony.
-In contrast, the NX500 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the NX500 has been discontinued (but can be found pre-owned on ebay).
 There has not been a direct replacement model for the NX500 from Samsung.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Samsung and Sony websites.